 If your battery is running low, be aware that juicing up your electronic device at free USB port charging stations, such as those found near airport gates, in hotels and other travel-friendly locations, could have unfortunate consequences.
 You could become a victim of "juice jacking," a new cyber-theft tactic.

 In some cases, criminals have left cables plugged in at the stations.
-Fraudsters may even give you infected cables as a promotional gift, according to a recent New York Times story.
+Fraudsters may even give you infected cables as a promotional gift, according to a New York Times story.

 Don't let a free USB charge wind up draining your bank account.
 Here are some tips to help you avoid becoming a juice jacking victim: